codurance/site/src/_posts/2018-11-12-the-functional-style-part-7.md

 ### Next time.

-In the next article, we will conclude our whistle-stop tour of functional programming with a look at persistent data structures.
+In the next article, I will conclude our examination of the practical aspects of functional programming.
+I will take a look at how functional languages are able to implement immutable data structures while simultaneously giving the impression that they are mutable.